shivamsinghraje/Smart-Expense-Tracker-API/AI_NOTES.md

 ## AI Usage Summary

 AI tools, like ChatGPT, were used as helpers during the project's development.
-The suggestions that were created were reviewed, changed if needed, and tested before being included in the final solution.
+The suggestions that were created were reviewed, changed if needed and tested before being included in the final solution.

 ---